johannesippen/johannesippen.com/midddle.md

   <img src="/img/midddle/prototypes.jpg">
   <div class="inner">
     <p>When going out with your friends, there are a couple of factors that you need to sort out, like <strong>where</strong>, <strong>with whom</strong>, <strong>when</strong> and <strong>what</strong> are you up for.</p>
-    <p>Midddle is an iPhone app that solves these questions.
+    <p>Midddle is an iPhone app that aims to solve these questions.
 After several prototypes and user tests, we focussed on a minimal concept in which users could set a status and make appointments with friends based on their geolocation.</p>
   </div>
 </section>
 <section>